 Marine Pests

-Checking, cleaning and drying all boating, trailer, fishing and diving gear before coming into the estuary and after each trip to the estuary, is critical to preventing further spread.
-Biosecurity field hygiene kits and detailed information is available from NRM South.
+Checking, cleaning and drying all boating, trailer, fishing and diving gear before coming into the estuary and after each trip to the estuary, is critical to prevent further spread.
+More information from the Australian Government here and from the Tasmanian Government here.

 The State of the Derwent Estuary 2020 provides an update on introduced marine species.